cramjaco/Nyvac_096_Microbiome/README.md

 ## Downstream analysis.
 The order for this is demultiplex, call SVs, make tree, generate taxonomic information.

+These scripts can be called in order by calling, from the `scripts\` directory all_upstream.sh

+Individual pieces can be run as follows:

 To demultiplex, run `sh scripts/demultBothPlates.sh` To remake dada2 sequence varients run `Rscript dada2work-March2018Run.R`.
 One can also open the r script and run it in any R interpreter.
 (This is true of all of the subsequent R steps.
 Such a process makes for substantially easier debugging.